mesopelagique/JSONToCode/README.md

 Or start the server yourself from a host database using  [JSONToCodeWebServer](Documentation/Methods/JSONToCodeWebServer.md)

-💡 If you have javascript instead of JSON, you can use online service such as [convertonline.io](https://www.convertonline.io/convert/js-to-json)
+💡 If you have javascript instead of JSON, you can use online service such as [convertonline.io](https://www.convertonline.io/convert/js-to-json) before or use [mesopotamia](https://mesopelagique.github.io/Mesopotamia/)

 ### Pasteboard